MATTHEW KALLIMAN'S WEBSITE

 "In those days there was no king in Israel; everyone did what was right in his own eyes."

-(Judges 21:25; see also Judges 17:6; 18:1; 19:1)
+(Judges 21:25; see also 17:6; 18:1; 19:1)

 Having rejected God as their king, the Israelites desired a human king in order to be like all other nations (I Samuel 8:5-7).
-On the Fourth Millennial Day God laid a foundation to restore His Government over Israel (and all other nations) through King David, and through Jesus Christ -- the Messiah, the Son of David (Isaiah 1:21, 26; 2:1-4; 28:16; Matthew 1:1; 2:1-6; 22:41-45; Luke 1:31-33; John 18:33, 36-37; I Peter 2:6).
+On the Fourth Millennial Day God laid a foundation to restore His Government over Israel, and all other nations, through King David, and through Jesus Christ -- the Messiah, the Son of David (Isaiah 1:21, 26; 2:1-4; 28:16; Matthew 1:1; 2:1-6; 22:41-45; Luke 1:31-33; John 18:33, 36-37; I Peter 2:6).

 "I took you from the sheepfold, from following the sheep, to be ruler over My people, over Israel.
-And I have been with you wherever you have gone, and have cut off all your enemies from before you, and have made you a great name, like the name of the great men who are on the earth. . . .
+And I have been with you wherever you have gone, and have cut off all your enemies from before you, and have made you a great name, like the name of the great men who are on the earth."

-Also the Lord tells you that He will make you a house" [dynasty].
 "When your days are fulfilled and you rest with your fathers, I will set up your seed after you, who will come from your body, and I will establish his kingdom.
 He shall build a house for My name, and I will establish the throne of his kingdom forever.
 I will be his father, and he shall be My son. . . .
+And your house and your kingdom shall be established forever before you.
+Your throne shall be established forever."

-(II Samuel 7:8-9, 11-14, 16)
+(II Samuel 7:8-9, 11-16)

 First Half of Fourth Millennial Day

 King David reigned at the beginning of the Fourth Millennial Day.
 His son Solomon succeeded him on the throne of the kingdom of the Lord (I Chronicles 28:4-5; 29:23).
-Solomon reigned during the most glorious era of Israel's history (I Kings 4:20-25; I Chronicles 29:25; Ecclesiastes 1:16; 2:9, 12), typifying the Seventh Millennial Day when Christ's Kingdom will bring utopian conditions of peace and prosperity to the earth.
+Solomon reigned during the most glorious era of Israel's history (I Kings 4:20-25; I Chronicles 29:25; Ecclesiastes 1:16; 2:9, 12), which typified the Seventh Millennial Day when Christ's Kingdom will bring utopian conditions of peace and prosperity to the earth.
 God gave Solomon unparalleled wisdom and understanding (I Kings 3:5-28; 4:29-34; 10:1-9).
 The Seventh Millennial Day

-God warned Israel that He would chasten them severely if they turned away from His commandments and followed other gods (Leviticus 26; Deuteronomy 28; I Kings 9:1-9).
+God warned Israel that He would chasten them severely if they turned away from His commandments and followed other gods (Leviticus 26; Deuteronomy 28; 29:16-28; I Kings 9:1-9).
 He said that if Israel forsook Him, then He would forsake them as well (Deuteronomy 31:16-17; Isaiah 1:4).
-God raised up the prophets to warn Israel and Judah of the great calamities about to befall them (II Kings 17:13-15; II Chronicles 36:15-16; Daniel 9:1-19).
-The writings of Isaiah, Jeremiah, Ezekiel and the twelve minor prophets are filled with such warnings.
-The Prophets Upheld the Law of God
+God raised up the prophets to warn Israel and Judah of the calamities about to befall them (II Kings 17:13-15; II Chronicles 36:15-16; Daniel 9:1-19).
+The writings of Isaiah, Jeremiah, Ezekiel and the twelve minor prophets are filled with such warnings.*

 King David reigned at the beginning of the Fourth Millennial Day.
 His son Solomon succeeded him on the throne of the kingdom of the Lord (I Chronicles 28:4-5; 29:23).
-Solomon reigned during the most glorious era of Israel's history (I Kings 4:20-25; I Chronicles 29:25; Ecclesiastes 1:16; 2:9, 12), typifying the Seventh Millennial Day when Christ's Kingdom will bring utopian conditions of peace and prosperity to the earth.
+Solomon reigned during the most glorious era of Israel's history (I Kings 4:20-25; I Chronicles 29:25; Ecclesiastes 1:16; 2:9, 12), which typified the Seventh Millennial Day when Christ's Kingdom will bring utopian conditions of peace and prosperity to the earth.
 God gave Solomon unparalleled wisdom and understanding (I Kings 3:5-28; 4:29-34; 10:1-9).
 The Seventh Millennial Day

-God warned Israel that He would chasten them severely if they turned away from His commandments and followed other gods (Leviticus 26; Deuteronomy 28; I Kings 9:1-9).
+God warned Israel that He would chasten them severely if they turned away from His commandments and followed other gods (Leviticus 26; Deuteronomy 28; 29:16-28; I Kings 9:1-9).
 He said that if Israel forsook Him, then He would forsake them as well (Deuteronomy 31:16-17; Isaiah 1:4).
-God raised up the prophets to warn Israel and Judah of the great calamities about to befall them (II Kings 17:13-15; II Chronicles 36:15-16; Daniel 9:1-19).
-The writings of Isaiah, Jeremiah, Ezekiel and the twelve minor prophets are filled with such warnings.
-The Prophets Upheld the Law of God
+God raised up the prophets to warn Israel and Judah of the calamities about to befall them (II Kings 17:13-15; II Chronicles 36:15-16; Daniel 9:1-19).
+The writings of Isaiah, Jeremiah, Ezekiel and the twelve minor prophets are filled with such warnings.*

 The curses pronounced by God through Moses and the prophets came upon Israel and Judah approximately 2,500 years ago, halfway through the Fourth Millennial Day (Hosea 6:2; II Peter 3:8).
+The events of that period are representative of similar ones to occur in the near future The Prophets Upheld the Law of God

 Latter Half of Fourth Millennial Day